ROCm/rocPyDecode/README.md

-# rocPyDec
+# rocPyDecode
-rocPyDec is a set of Python bindings to rocDecode C++ library which provides full HW acceleration for video decoding on AMD GPUs.
+rocPyDecode is a set of Python bindings to rocDecode C++ library which provides full HW acceleration for video decoding on AMD GPUs.